Skip to main content

 Technical Analysis

-CVE-2026-43618 is an integer overflow vulnerability in RsyncProject's rsync utility (versions up to 3.4.2) within the compressed-token decoder component.
-The vulnerability arises because a 32-bit signed counter is not properly checked for overflow, enabling a malicious sender to trigger an overflow condition.
-This overflow causes the receiver to read and return data from outside the intended buffer boundaries, potentially leaking sensitive process memory including environment variables, passwords, heap and stack data, and library memory pointers.
-This memory disclosure significantly reduces the effectiveness of Address Space Layout Randomization (ASLR), facilitating further exploitation.
-Red Hat advisories confirm the issue and provide security updates rebasing rsync to version 3.4.4 to fix the vulnerability.
+CVE-2026-43618 is an integer overflow vulnerability in RsyncProject's rsync utility (version 3.4.2 and prior) within the compressed-token decoder.
+The vulnerability arises because a 32-bit signed counter is not checked for overflow, allowing an attacker controlling the sender to trigger an overflow.
+This overflow causes the receiver process to read and return data from outside the intended buffer bounds, leading to remote disclosure of process memory including environment variables, passwords, heap and stack data, and library memory pointers.
+This memory disclosure significantly reduces the effectiveness of Address Space Layout Randomization (ASLR), increasing the risk of further exploitation.
+Red Hat advisories confirm the issue and provide updates rebasing rsync to version 3.4.4 in Red Hat Enterprise Linux 10 to fix this vulnerability.

 Potential Impact